elektrojupp/AD9954_TESTBOARD/README.md

 AD9954 can run in single tone mode,
 USB runs as loopserver, CAN interface initiates (no further testing).
 GUI menue structure is a bit blown up but flexible.
 STM32L4 runs FREERTOS RTO.
-Every Interface has its own task.
+Every interface has its own task.
 Communication over queues and semaphores, between different tasks, so its possible to implement communication over USB/CAN to AD9954.
 When a button is pressed during RESET, a snake game appears.